hnryjmes/POODR/README.md

 * "When an object includes a module, the methods defined therein become available via automatic delegation."

 * objects can respond to many messages: including those it implements directly, those in parent objects, those in its modules, and those in modules of parents

+* "Understanding the similarities between classical inheritance and module inclusion is easier if you understand how object-oriented languages, in general, and Ruby, in particular, find the method implementation that matches a message send."

+* method lookup: from most to least specific (up the chain)

+* 'extend' keyword vs 'include' keyword

+* Liskov substitition: "in order for a type system to be sane, subtypes must be substitutable for their supertypes"

+* shallow hierarchies (predictable dependencies)

+* "When objects that play a common role need to share behavior, they do so via a Ruby module.
+The code defined in a module can be added to any object, be it an instance of a class, a class itself, or another module."